apache/incubator-milagro/docs/dta-details/encrypted-envelope.md

 sidebar_label: Encrypted Envelope
 ---

-Milagro DTA enables Principals (who required secrets to be safeguarded) to communicate with Fiduciaries (who provide a Custodial servce).
+The Milagro D-TA enables Principals (who required secrets to be safeguarded) to communicate with Fiduciaries (who provide a Custodial servce).
 To facilitate this transaction communication between the parties must be secure i.e. can only be read by the intended recipient and attibutable i.e. can be cryptographically verified to have been signed by known actors.
-Milagro DTA provides a this mechansim using an "encrypted envelope" format.
+The Milagro D-TA provides a this mechansim using an "encrypted envelope" format.

-:::tip Milagro DTA Encrypted Evelope format is conceptually similar to S/Mime For more information about S/MIME[click here](https://en.wikipedia.org/wiki/S/MIME)
+:::tip The Milagro D-TA Encrypted Evelope format is conceptually similar to S/Mime For more information about S/MIME[click here](https://en.wikipedia.org/wiki/S/MIME)
 :::